2ood/friends-tutor/README.md

 > ## Learn from your friends.

-Friend mentor is a lecture provider platform where lectures recorded by students are shared worldwide.
+Friends Tutor is a lecture provider platform where lectures recorded by students are shared worldwide.